QualiSystems/devguide_source/_posts/2016-05-15-python-coding-standards.md

 category: pla
 ---

-The below article will describe coding style that is applied in Quali for both internally and externally developed scripts and drivers.
+The below article will describe coding style that applies to all scripts and drivers.
 Adhering to the same coding style makes our code more readable, easier to understand for other teams and easier for maintenance.
 Quali Python Standard derives from [PEP 0008 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) and extends it with a few clarifications: